-Proposed Supervised Injection Services
+Supervised Injection Site

-Why offer supervised injection services (SIS)?
+Why open a supervised injection site (SIS)?

-Who are these services for?
+Who are these sites for?

 Most people who will use SIS already use SWCHC’s harm reduction program, called the Needle Exchange and Safer Inhalation (NESI) program.
 NESI clients are typically older and have been using drugs for a long time.
 Because of their lifestyles, most of these people are marginalized and are homeless or precariously housed.
 Many also have mental health issues.